Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Related Work

 \section{Related Work}

+Unsupervised domain adaptation is a wide and active research field.
+While we discuss directly related methods here, we refer to \citet{liu2022deep} for a general overview.

-$\circ$\,\textit{Synthetic Data.} Annotated data is difficult and costly to obtain, in particular for the large variety of applications in robotics.
-As an alternative, synthetic data generation is a very promising approach, since precisely-labeled training data can be generated cheaply. \Citet{schwarz2020stillleben} introduce the Stillleben framework, which generates training data for perception tasks such as semantic segmentation, object detection, and pose estimation.
-The images provided by Stillleben are obtained through physics simulation of object meshes and rasterization, allowing the objects to have a randomized appearance and material parameters in addition to noise and transformations that simulate the camera sensors in a scene. \Citet{denninger2020blenderproc} propose BlenderProc, which also generates photo-realistic synthetic images.
-In contrast to Stillleben, its focus is on the realism of the resulting images, employing offline rendering techniques such as path tracing using the well-known Blender software.
-For this work, we use both Stillleben and BlenderProc in order to evaluate our method for different synthetic data generators.
+$\circ$\,\textit{Synthetic Data.} \Citet{denninger2020blenderproc} propose BlenderProc, focused on the realism of generated images, employing offline rendering techniques such as path tracing using the well-known Blender software. \Citet{schwarz2020stillleben} introduce the Stillleben framework, which generates training data for perception tasks such as semantic segmentation, object detection, and pose estimation.
+The images provided by Stillleben are obtained through physics simulation of object meshes and rasterization, allowing the objects to have a randomized appearance and material parameters in addition to noise and transformations that simulate the camera sensors in a scene.
+In contrast to BlenderProc, Stillleben can be used online due to its fast GPU-based rendering pipeline.
+We evaluate our method using both BlenderProc and Stillleben in this work.

-$\circ$\,\textit{Unsupervised Learning.} If only unlabeled data is available, one can also turn to unsupervised learning techniques to learn robust features on it.
+$\circ$\,\textit{Unsupervised Learning.} If only unlabeled data is available, one can also turn to unsupervised techniques for learning robust features.
 Joint embedding architectures represent one of the main streams in recent works. \Citet{bardes2022vicreg} proposed a self-supervised method for training such architectures, called Variance-Invariance-Covariance Regularization (VICReg).
 First, the variance regularization term is defined as a hinge function on the standard deviation of the embeddings along the batch dimension and above a given threshold.
 It thus forces the embedding vectors of samples within a batch to be different.
 Two augmentations of the same sample, in contrast, are forced closer together by the invariance term.
 Finally, the covariance term encourages decorrelated feature dimensions.
 Overall, the authors show that their regularization stabilizes training and leads to robust learned features.